KNX-IOT/knx-iot.github.io/_pages/gs_knx_virtual.md

 The Getting started with KNX IoT Virtual guide shows how to:

-- get the source code
+- Get the source code
-- compile the source code
+- Compile the source code

 This Getting started guide does not need any specific hardware.